ZoeMeow1027/DutSchedule/README.md

 # Build app yourself

+- Required Gradle: 8.5
+  - Older version of Gradle will be failed while building.
-- If you open project with Android Studio, make sure your IDE support [Gradle 8.0 or latest](https://gradle.org/releases/).
-This can be fixed by upgrading your IDE.
+- If you open project with Android Studio, make sure your IDE support Gradle [Gradle](https://gradle.org/releases/) above, which can be fixed by upgrading your IDE.
 After that, just build and run app normally as you do with another Android project.

-- If you want to build app without IDE, just type command as you build another gradle project (note that you need to install [Gradle 8.0 or latest](https://gradle.org/releases/) first, otherwise this didn't work):
+- If you want to build app without IDE, just type command as you build another gradle project (note that you need to [Gradle](https://gradle.org/releases/) installed first):

 ```
 Build: gradlew build